 The Art Nouveau guide to Buenos Aires was finished in February, then I jumped back into working for Rick Steves to make some investment capital.
 They were happy to have me return, & I promised myself to make Endless Mile work while having another job.
 Publicity ramped up with big names noticing EM as well as an assignment for Time Out.

 Researching & writing new content while on the road for Rick Steves proved more difficult than I imagined.
-So why not take time to learn a new skill?
+But why not learn a new skill?
 I’d been impressed with the Nexus 7 tablet & had no trouble envisioning EM guides as Android apps.
 With a total of five PDF guides complete for Buenos Aires & two for Lisbon, I dove into app design & development.
 Unfortunately, the end of a relationship & a difficult international move meant that my emotional state took priority over Endless Mile for well over a year.
 But before everything ground to a halt, I developed a rough Android app that I was keen on completing… when I could focus again.

 As the fog lifted, I eased back into EM by researching a new guide about the Catholic heritage of Lisbon.
 A huge project!
-But I began to view Endless Mile as an extension of my interests rather than a company that would provide my main income.
-Also, I merged all separate blog content to the EM website & brought my personal identity into that of the business.
+I also began to view Endless Mile as an extension of my interests rather than a company that would provide my main income.
+Also, I merged all blog content to the EM website & brought my personal identity into that of the business.
 In the end, I’d write & develop what interested me most… being true to myself.
 I moved to Spain this year as well as got married, so EM took a back seat once again.

-Consistent posting on both this blog & the Recoleta Cemetery blog showed big results with increased traffic & increased sales.
+Consistent posting on both this blog & the Recoleta Cemetery blog showed big results with increased traffic & sales.
 Something was going right.
 The full final version of Catholic heritage saw the light of day… with a huge number of pages.
 Oh well, I was going to make the guide that I would want to buy 😉 With another major project complete, I could switch gears & tackle new things…

 A new Mosteiro de Alcobaça guide came together in a matter of months.
 Rhythm of production resembled that of Endless Mile when I first started… then the pandemic hit.
 What to do when no one travels & needs your guidebooks?
-For a long time, I wanted to redesign all guides, give them an updated look & make them more phone friendly.
-Thanks to lockdown, I completed an overhaul of each & every guide —whew!— as well as began research & writing for a Sevilla architecture guide.
+For a long time, I’d wanted to redesign all guides, give them an updated look & make them more phone friendly.
+Thanks to lockdown, I completed an overhaul of each & every guide as well as began research for a Sevilla architecture guide.
 If I can average one new guide per year, EM will be in a great place.